ASK AN ADVOCATE

 To continue responding to concerns in our community and offering educational opportunities, we’ve launched a new, interactive program online called Ask an Advocate.
 In these live events Advocates and guests respond to questions we’ve collected from students, parents, and various community members we’ve met through our live events last fall.
 Moreover, we respond to questions from participants in real time!

-We’ve also sliced the hours of recording into bite-sized clips that explore a single question or topic at a time.
+We’ve sliced the hours of recording into bite-sized clips that explore a single question or topic at a time.
 Find answers to your questions or explore videos to expand your awareness and understanding of how to confront sexual violence and domestic abuse.
+Click these topics to visit corresponding sections, or scroll down the page to see all available video clips.

 October was Domestic Violence Awareness Month (DVAM) so we pivoted our Ask an Advocate series from interviewing experts to give voice to a DV survivor who feels strongly that her story can help other survivors.